Spinach and Parmesan Orzo

 - Spray a saucepan with low calorie cooking spray, and place over a medium heat.
 Add the onions and cook for 5 minutes, until soft.

-- Add the garlic, cook for another minute then add the stock and the cream cheese and stir until the cheese has melted.
+- Add the garlic, cook for another minute.
+Add the stock cube to the water then pour into the pan along with the the cream cheese and stir until the cheese has melted.

 - Add the orzo and bring to a simmer.
 Turn the heat down to low and cook for 12-15 minutes, stirring occasionally.
 When cooked, the pasta should be tender but with a ‘bite’ and most of the liquid will be absorbed, with a little remaining as a creamy sauce.
 Add a little more water if you need to.